HolgerJMeyer/x2g/doc/rules.md

 `match xpath(<xpath-expr>) using <var-binding> { <body> }`

-The body of the match statement is evaluate for each xml fragment matched by the Xpath expresion `<xpath-expr>`.
+The body of the `match` statement is evaluate for each xml fragment matched by the XPath expresion `<xpath-expr>`.
 The `using` clause allows for binding a variable to each of the matches.
 Within the body the current binding can be access through the bound variable`<var-binding>` or by relative Xpath expressions, alternativly.
-A relative Xpath starts usually with `'.'` as in the second `match` statement in the example below.
+A relative XPath starts usually with `'.'` as in the second `match` statement in the example below.

 `<body>` can be one more several other `match`- or `node` and `edge` generating statements.